Last Updated on March 19, 2021 by Julia Wilson

 The goal of treatment is to increase tear production and replace tears as well as addressing the underlying condition where necessary.

-- Cyclosporine is an immune-modulating medication which can suppress immune system inflammation of the tear glands.
+- Cyclosporine is an immune-modulating medication that can suppress immune system inflammation of the tear glands.

 - Artificial tears three times a day to keep the eye moist and lubricated.